A question often asked: Is Uganda safe to visit in 2023?

 9. Keep your Jewelry at Home:

-Watches while walking on the Streets in Kampala can also be easily stolen.
+Watches worn while walking on the streets in Kampala can also be easily stolen.
 Use a leather band that you can secure for your look.

 Avoid expensive watches, and if you are wearing one, have one preferably with a leather strap that can be tightened and safely worn.